-Eligible to Eligible to

-Retire on or before Retire on or after

-August 1, 2017 August 1, 2017

-Full Benefits Any age with 30 years of service credit Age 67 with 10 years of service credit; or Age 57 with 30 years of service credit

-Actuarially Reduced Benefits Age 60 with 5 years of service credit Age 55 with 25 years of service credit Age 62 with 10 years of service credit; or Age 60 with 25 years of service credit
+Eligible to Retire on or before August 1, 2017 Eligible to Retire on or after August 1, 2017 Full Benefits Any age with 30 years of service credit Age 67 with 10 years of service credit; or Age 57 with 30 years of service credit Actuarially Reduced Benefits Age 60 with 5 years of service credit Age 55 with 25 years of service credit Age 62 with 10 years of service credit; or Age 60 with 25 years of service credit

-^{} Members with 25 years of service credit as of August 1, 2017, will be included in this plan.
+\ Members with 25 years of service credit as of August 1, 2017, will be included in this plan.

-Annual retirement benefits are calculated based on final average salary multiplied by a percentage that varies based on years of service; 2.2 percent for the first thirty years of service and 2.5 percent for years of service credit over 30.
+Annual retirement benefits are calculated based on final average salary multiplied by a percentage that varies based on years of service; 2.20% for the first thirty years of service and 2.50% for years of service credit over 30.
 Final average salary is the average of the highest three years of salary.

 An individual whose benefit effective date is before April 1, 2018, is eligible for a cost of living adjustment (COLA) on the first anniversary date of the benefit.
-Beginning April 1, 2018, new benefit recipients must wait until the fourth anniversary of their benefit for COLA eligibility.
+New benefit recipients must wait until the fourth anniversary of their benefit for COLA eligibility.
 The COLA is added each year to the base benefit amount on the anniversary date of the benefit.
-A three-year COLA suspension is in effect for all benefit recipients for the years 2018, 2019, and 2020.
-Upon resumption of the COLA, it will be indexed to the percentage increase in the CPI-W, not to exceed 2.5 percent and with a floor of 0 percent.
-In 2020, the Board of Trustees approved a 0.5 percent cost-of-living adjustment (COLA) for eligible retirees and beneficiaries in 2021.
+The COLA is indexed to the percentage increase in the CPI-W, not to exceed 2.50% and with a floor of 0.00%.
+A three-year COLA suspension was in effect for all benefit recipients for the years 2018, 2019, and 2020.
+The Retirement Board approved a 0.50% COLA for calendar year 2021 and 2.5% for 2022.

-Plan members are required to contribute 10 percent of their annual covered salary and the School District is required to contribute 14 percent of annual covered payroll.
-The contribution requirements of plan members and employers are established and may be amended by the SERS' Retirement Board up to statutory maximum amounts of 10 percent for plan members and 14 percent for employers.
+Plan members are required to contribute 10.00% of their annual covered salary and the District is required to contribute 14.00% of annual covered payroll.
+The contribution requirements of plan members and employers are established and may be amended by the SERS' Retirement Board up to statutory maximum amounts of 10.00% for plan members and 14.00% for employers.
 The Retirement Board, acting with the advice of the actuary, allocates the employer contribution rate among four of the System's funds (Pension Trust Fund, Death Benefit Fund, Medicare B Fund, and Health Care Fund).
-For the fiscal year ended June 30, 2021, the allocation to pension, death benefits, and Medicare B was 14.0 percent.
-For fiscal year 2021, the Retirement Board did not allocate any employer contribution to the Health Care Fund.
+For the fiscal year ended June 30, 2022, the allocation to pension, death benefits, and Medicare B was

+14.00%.
+For fiscal year 2022, the Retirement Board did not allocate any employer contribution to the Health Care Fund.

-The School District's contractually required contribution to SERS was \$256,303 for fiscal year 2021.
+The District's contractually required contribution to SERS was \$273,493 for fiscal year 2022.